Share

 The terraformed surface of Venus, showing the ring of mirrors which illuminates the planet.
 Since this image was taken, the ring has become a continuous circle.

 As the big luminous sunshade slowly sets, a ring of lights rises in the opposite direction - these are the statite mirrors.
 In the Current Era these mirrors form a continuous circle.
-The hole in the centre is where the shadow of the sunshade falls- this shadow is about 40,000km across at that distance, so the mirror ring has a hole in it slightly larger than the sunshade.
-It would, however, be quite a thin ring- the whole ring only needs to reflect the light to mimic the brightness of Earth daylight, so the thickness of the ring is less than 5 arc minutes wide and still appears as bright in the sky as the Sun as seen from Earth.
+The hole in the centre is where the shadow of the sunshade falls - this shadow is about 40,000km across at that distance, so the mirror ring has a hole in it slightly larger than the sunshade.
+It is, however, quite a thin ring- the whole ring only needs to reflect the light to mimic the brightness of Earth daylight, so the thickness of the ring is less than 5 arc minutes wide and still appears as bright in the sky as the Sun as seen from Earth.

 In one direction the inhabitants see a big, bloated sun-like disk 2 degrees across, and in the other direction a thin ring which is even wider, but both give the same amount of light.
 During terraformed Venus' 'night-time', both these objects appear dark.
 The sunshade simply stops transmitting light, but the statite mirrors tilt slightly so that their reflected sunlight misses Venus.
 Both structures are quite complex, sophisticated objects, under active control - but both are very lightweight.